 - we will have to submit a new application this fall!

 Garth explains the $2k difference between Greg’s and Garth’s numbers: this is just due to a lack of updating one table.
 Garth introduces the proposed budget.
 Travel awards for WNPPC are going down due to the low number of applications.
 Not all travel was used in 2023, hard to predict for 2024.
-We will have an accumulated surplus after 2024 but it will go down compare to previous years.
+We will have an accumulated surplus after 2024 but it will go down compared to previous years.

-Ritu asks if rad fellowships are going to be two moving forward.
-We are currently keeping it in the forward going years but will we be able to sustain this long term?
+Ritu asks if grad fellowships are going to be two moving forward.
+We are currently keeping it in the forward going years, but will we be able to sustain this long term?
 Garth emphasizes that this is the last year of the NSERC grant cycle and we will have to submit a proposal this fall.
 Garth suggests that we should argue for 2-3 grad fellowships in the application.
 We now have some success stories to point to.
 The current grant is $75k, the goal for the proposal will be around $100k.
 There will be additional discussions later in this meeting to discuss student support.

-Calgary participation will add $2.5k.
+Calgary participation will add $2.5k private income.
 This will balance our spending on the private account.

 Thomas: can we suggest an increase of membership contributions?
 Garth: this has been discussed at institutional member meetings.
-Since we now have a balanced private budget Garth suggests postponing this discussion to the future.
+Since we now have a balanced private budget, Garth suggests postponing this discussion to the future.
 Ritu agrees that now is not a good time to ask institutions to increase their membership fee.
 Most institutions are financially still recovering from the pandemic.

 The discussion evolves on student fellowship support and the upcoming grant proposal.
 The discussion will be revisited in the summer when we start preparing the proposal.